ENDA-Automation/amemo/README.md

 # amemo

-**amemo** is a typesafe memoization library for Typescript that wraps your objects and functions with a memoization layer.
+**amemo** is an experimental drop-in typesafe memoization library.

+It could be used to save time and resources by caching the results of expensive function calls.

 ## Usage